Thom-x/docker-fr24feed-piaware-dump1090/README.md

 SiteName    = "Home"; // tooltip of the marker
 ```
 ### Terrain-limit rings (optional):
+If you don't need this feature ignore this.

 Create a panorama for your receiver location on http://www.heywhatsthat.com.

-Download http://www.heywhatsthat.com/api/upintheair.json?id=XXXX&refraction=0.25&alts=3048,9144 and place it in this directory (altitudes are in meters, you can specify a list of altitudes).
+Download http://www.heywhatsthat.com/api/upintheair.json?id=XXXX&refraction=0.25&alts=1000,10000 and place the file upintheair.json in this directory.

-*Note : XXXX is the "view" value from the URL at the top of the panorama XXXX in http://www.heywhatsthat.com/?view=XXXX*
+*Note : the "id" value XXXX correspond to the URL at the top of the panorama http://www.heywhatsthat.com/?view=XXXX, altitudes are in meters, you can specify a list of altitudes.*
 ## Installation
 Run : `docker-compose up`